96imranahmed/cypico/README.md

 If using python3, run both commands in python3 to avoid Cython build errors

 ### Installing New Models
+Loading cascades into memory at runtime function now  supports loading the models directly from the output models from Cypico!
+(Woo)!

 First use bin2hex (included) to convert model generated from standard pico
 implementation:
 `https://github.com/nenadmarkus/pico - current commit: 45564fc 16 Nov 2016`